microbialARC/CURED/README.md

 AAAAAAAAAAAAAAAA
 AATTTTTTTAAAGGGCCCCC

-*Note the k-mer header of this file.*
+*Note the kmer header of this file.*

 Using simple mode with a curated dataset: